Financial Thing – Welcome

 My dad owned a retail shop for most of his life and had the most admirable entrepreneurial spirit.
-He was always the person who inspired me the most and I love him for that.
+Dad inspired me to be a better person and to work hard and I love him for that.
 While Dad was sick, we spent hours walking and talking about the future.
 We spoke about many things including the importance of family, business and finances.

-During a free day when dad was has having chemo treatment, I started to sift through my old financial statements and began to realize just how big of a mess my financial life really was.
+During a free day when dad was having chemo treatment, I started sifting through old financial statements and began to realize just how big of a mess my financial life really was.
 Something clicked that day and I made a promise to myself that I would organize myself and finally (at 41), I decided to become a responsible adult.

-I dusted off old stock certificates that were childhood gifts, and understood what types of unit trusts I owned.
+I dusted off old childhood gifted stock certificates and understood what types of unit trusts I owned.
 I then sold most of the shares and all the actively managed unit trusts and purchased three simple tracker funds.
 That was that.